hoangduytran/blender-manual/manual/getting_started/about/index.rst

   About Blender
 #################

-Welcome to Blender!
-Blender is a free and open-source 3D creation suite.
+Blender is the free and open-source 3D creation suite.

-With Blender, you can create 3D visualizations such as still images, 3D animations and VFX shots.
-You can also edit videos.
-It is well suited to individuals and small studios who benefit from its unified pipeline and responsive development process.

-Being a cross-platform application, Blender runs on Linux, macOS, as well as Windows systems.
-It also has relatively small memory and drive requirements compared to other 3D creation suites.
+It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.

-Its interface uses OpenGL to provide a consistent experience across all supported hardware and platforms.
+Blender provides a consistent experience across Linux, macOS, and Windows operating systems via OpenGL.

 .. figure:: /images/getting-started_about_introduction_screenshot.jpg